(Disclosure: Some of the links below may be affiliate links)

 The first way to add a margin of safety to your FIRE plan is to plan for higher expenses.

 So, you have to be careful about estimating your expenses in retirement.
-It is more difficult than you think to know how much you are going to spend.
+It is more difficult than you think to know how much you will spend.
 And it is impossible to know it exactly.
 It is still an estimation.

 So, a simple way to have a safer plan is to plan for higher expenses than your estimation.
 For instance, you could plan for 10% higher expenses.
-So, if you spend 10% more in retirement than what you planned for, your FIRE plan would still work.
+So, if you spend 10% more in retirement than planned, your FIRE plan would still work.

 But increasing your planned expenses means increasing your FI number accordingly.
 Adding 10% to your planned expenses is the same as adding 10% to your FI number.
 So, it will likely take you 10% longer to reach your goal.